Soba Noodle Salad with Peanut Sauce

 Substitutions and Variations

-• Oil-free option: Omit the toasted sesame oil from the homemade peanut sauce.
+• Oil-Free Option: Simply omit the sesame oil from the peanut sauce.

 soba noodle salad served in a white bowl topped with crispy tofu